OrdnanceSurvey/osngd-resources/styling/stylesheets/README.md

-This folder contains stylesheets for the OS National Geographic Database (NGD) data
+This folder contains stylesheets for the OS National Geographic Database (NGD) data.

 Select the **format of stylesheet** that you need for your software package.